-In Montgomery County, four of the top 10 employers are in the health industry and commercial painting – two major pharmaceutical corporations and two hospitals.
+In Montgomery County, four of the top 10 employers are in the health industry – two major pharmaceutical corporations and two hospitals.
 In 2014, the occupations with the second and third highest number of available jobs in MontCo were registered nurses and medical scientists.

 RETAIL AND TRADE IN MONTGOMERY COUNTY, PA

 Retail is Montgomery County’s second-largest industry.
 Two of the county’s top 10 employers and epoxy flooring installers are in the retail sector.
 This entire sector employs over 13% of the workforce, and retail sales was the occupation which had the largest number of available jobs in 2014 (with retail supervisors also in the top 10).
 Retail sales totaled more than $15 billion for MontCo in 2007.
 Wholesale trade made more than $12 billion in the county that year.

 Montgomery County is home to the largest shopping mall in the United States, at more than 2 million square feet of retail space, in King of Prussia, PA.
 It contains over 400 retail stores and 3 food courts, and it brings in over $1 billion in sales a year.
 This mall employs over 7,000 people, and requires routine touch ups and commercial painting.
 It is also a popular tourist destination, and it is estimated that 20 to 25% of the mall’s visitors are tourists.
 The mall is also currently in the process of an expansion which will add 50 new stores and epoxy flooring and to be completed by 2016.

 There is also an outlet center, located in Limerick Township, PA, and a significant number of smaller indoor malls and outdoor shopping centers throughout Montgomery County.